fygar256/general-assembler-axx/README.md

 ```
 .org 0x800
 ```

-from the assemble line.
+from the assembly line.

 #### alignment and padding

-Setting
+If you set

 ```
 .padding 0x12
 ```

-from the pattern file will set the padding bytecode to 0x12.
+from the pattern file, the padding bytecode will be 0x12.
 The default is 0x00.

-Setting
+If you set

 ```
 .align 16
 ```

-from the assemble line will align to 16.
+from the assembly line, it will be aligned at 16.

 #### Quotation